Overview

 • Period of performance for the other research projects.

-DoD indicates that failure to submit this information may cause the proposal to be returned without further review.
-DoD also reserves the right to request further details from a proposer before making a final determination on funding the effort.
+DOD indicates that failure to submit this information may cause the proposal to be returned without further review.
+DOD also reserves the right to request further details from a proposer before making a final determination on funding the effort.

 U.S. Department of Energy